Bank of China (Macau)

-Bank of China (Macau) (中國銀行 (澳門))is the largest commercial bank in the Macau Special Administrative Region of China.
+Bank of China (Macau) (中國銀行 (澳門)) is the largest commercial bank in the Macau Special Administrative Region of China.
 Operating as a wholly owned branch of the state-owned Bank of China, it serves as one of Macau’s two official currency-issuing banks alongside Banco Nacional Ultramarino.
 Established in 1950, the bank offers a full range of retail, corporate, investment, and cross-border financial services.
-As of 2024, it is headed by President Jia Tianbing and operates over 30 branches across Macau, accounting for the largest share of the region’s banking assets and employment.

 History

-Bank of China began operating in Macau in 1950, initially as a representative office to support financial transactions for Chinese communities and local enterprises.
+Bank of China began operating in Macau in 1950 as Macau Namtong Bank, initially as a representative office to support financial transactions for Chinese communities and local enterprises.

+In 1987, it was officially renamed as Bank of China Macau Branch.

 In 1995, it was officially designated by the People's Bank of China as one of the two currency-issuing banks in Macau, alongside Banco Nacional Ultramarino.

+In 2004, Bank of China Macau Branch was designated as a renminbi clearing bank.

-In July 2001, the Macau branch was reorganized as the Bank of China Limited Macau Branch following the restructuring of Bank of China as a joint-stock commercial bank.
-Since then, the bank has expanded significantly in scale and services, providing a full range of personal, corporate, and cross-border financial services.
+In 2022, Bank of China (Macau) Limited was launched as the subsidiary for cross-border financial services.

-In 2022, Bank of China (Macau) launched a dedicated platform for Renminbi clearing services in the Greater Bay Area, further consolidating its strategic importance in regional finance.

-As of 2024, the bank continues to operate under the leadership of President Jia Tianbing, maintaining the largest market share in Macau’s banking sector by both assets and employee base.